aurora-is-near/aurora-cloud-console/README.md

 In development we can set the `DEFAULT_TEAM_KEY` environment variable in order to switch between teams (rather than relying on subdomains).

+### Debugging

+The `DEBUG` environment variable can be used to enable various namespaced debug logs.
+For example, to view logs of all Proxy API requests and responses you can add `DEBUG=proxy-api` to your local environment variables.

+This functionality is enabled via the [debug](https://www.npmjs.com/package/debug) package.
+At the time of writing the available namespaces can be found in the `src/debug.ts` file.

 ### Admin access

 At the time of writing, all email addresses ending with `aurora.dev` are